This is the second in a series of emails & blog posts covering important topics about sending your child to camp. The other topics are listed below.

 What happens if my child gets sick or injured?

-Our Health Center is centrally located on our camps and is staffed by a Nurse and an Athletic Trainer during all camp sessions.
+Our Health Center is centrally located on our camps and is staffed by a Registered Nurse and an Athletic Trainer during all camp sessions.

 Medical staff is available 24 hours a day and able to handle any and all medical issues.
 Most medical situations, such as colds, allergies, sprains, and dehydration will be handled on-site.
-Additionally, the majority of our staff are also certified in First Aid, CPR, and AED by the American Red Cross.
+Additionally, all of our staff are also certified in First Aid, CPR, and AED by the American Red Cross.

-For more advanced medical care, JCC Maccabi Sports Camp has established a relationship with two local medical providers as well as three more commonly needed medical experts:
+For more advanced medical care, Maccabi Sports Camp has established a relationship with two local medical providers as well as three more commonly needed medical experts:

 Stanford Hospital & Clinics – Emergency Room